South Carolina vs. Maryland Women's Basketball Predictions & Picks - November 12

 South Carolina Performance Insights (2022-23)

-- The Gamecocks outscored opponents by 28.5 points per game last season, with a +1057 scoring differential overall.
-They put up 80.3 points per game (seventh in college basketball) and gave up 51.8 per contest (fourth in college basketball).
+- The Gamecocks' +1057 scoring differential last season (outscoring opponents by 28.5 points per game) was a result of putting up 80.3 points per game (seventh in college basketball) while allowing 51.8 per outing (fourth in college basketball).

-- South Carolina posted 80 points per game last season in conference contests, which was 0.3 fewer points per game than its season average (80.3).
+- South Carolina put up 80.0 points per game last year in conference action, which was 0.3 fewer points per game than its season average (80.3).

-- When playing at home, the Gamecocks scored 7.6 more points per game last year (84.8) than they did away from home (77.2).
+- Offensively the Gamecocks fared better at home last season, putting up 84.8 points per game, compared to 77.2 per game in road games.

-- South Carolina allowed 46.9 points per game in home games last year, compared to 54.2 in road games.
+- Defensively South Carolina played better at home last season, allowing 46.9 points per game, compared to 54.2 in road games.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.